autumn-miranda/OdysseyTableTennis/Readme.md

 Copy the *.rbf file onto the FPGA board.

-## Notes
+## Project History

-Developed through a deconstruction of the behavior of the original system.
-The original console's combinaton of anolog and digital cicuits was considered through this core's use of modules to emulate circuit functionality.
+This re-implementation was developed through a deconstruction of the original Magnavox Odyssey.
+While the original console's hybrid analog and digital circuity was considered, this re-implementation is based on the behavior of the gameplay.
+The modularity is loosely based on the actual circuitry, including Spot Generators for the paddles, ball, and center line using the same nominal clock as the original system (NTSC).

+This re-implementation was developed over a three year period from 2023-2026.

 ## TO-DO